gouliangke/gouliangke.github.io/_posts/2018-10-09-journal club-academia.md

 (figure from "Tightly-linked antagonistic-effect loci underlie polygenic demographic variation in C. elegans ")

 They focused on a region on X chromosome, a chromosome that does not have detected QTL.
 They used a panel of 16 Near Isogenic Lines to test 15 consecutive intervals of 53-148 kb (that is, ~0.001 of the 100 Mb genome) spread along a 1.4 Mb region on the X chromosome, and they found that eleven of intervals have significant effects (or they called QTLs here).
 Their explanantion for this observation is in the RILs, the effects point in both directions for each trait, indicating that the NIL region harbors a mixture of antogonistic QTL.
 Each of these QTLs cancel out the effect of others.

-## Discussions
-We found this a very interesting paper, the experiments took large amount of effort and many replicates were conducted in the experiment.
-There are few points that we feel will improve the paper if the authors could address or control them more carefully.

-1.The reason that drive them focus on a non-QTL region is the QTLs they detected explained only a proportion of the estimated broad sense heritability.
-This could be a power issue that is caused by the small number of samples.
-The RIL they used had only 282 progenies.
-Increasing the number of samples, more and more heritability are expected to be explained by detected QTLs.
-2.It would be cool if there is a control group that is without the nickel stress treatment.
-We are curious about how the demography are different in the RILs and parents when there is no stress.
-3.The statement will be more strong if at least some of the NILs were whole genome sequenced.
-Because any de-novo mutations existing in the background may interfere with the phenotype, and therefore potentially create some false positive QTLs in the NIL panel.